Adversarial Deep Averaging Networks for Cross-Lingual Sentiment Classification: The Model

 We adopt the Deep Averaging Network (\texttt{DAN}) by \newcite{iyyer-EtAl:2015:ACL-IJCNLP} for the feature extractor $\cf$.
-Although other architectures could be employed, we chose \texttt{DAN} because it is a simple neural network model that yields surprisingly good performance for monolingual sentiment classification.
+We choose \texttt{DAN} for its simplicity to illustrate the effectiveness of our language-adversarial training framework, but other architectures can also be used for the feature extractor (\secref{sec:f_arc_exp}).
 For each document, \texttt{DAN} takes the arithmetic mean of the word vectors as input, and passes it through several fully-connected layers until a softmax for classification.
 In \texttt{ADAN}, $\cf$ first calculates the average of the word vectors in the input sequence, then passes the average through a feed-forward network with ReLU nonlinearities.
 The activations of the last layer in $\cf$ are considered the extracted features for the input and are then passed on to $\cp$ and $\cq$.
-The sentiment classifier $\cp$ and the language scorer $\cq$ are standard feed-forward networks. $\cp$ has a softmax layer on top for sentiment classification and $\cq$ ends with a linear layer of output width 1 to assign a language identification score\footnote{$\cq$ simply tries to maximize scores for \source{} texts and minimize for \target{}, and the scores are not bounded.}.
+The sentiment classifier $\cp$ and the language discriminator $\cq$ are standard feed-forward networks. $\cp$ has a softmax layer on top for sentiment classification and $\cq$ ends with a linear layer of output width 1 to assign a language identification score\footnote{$\cq$ simply tries to maximize scores for \source{} texts and minimize for \target{}, and the scores are not bounded.}.